Left to Right: Ariadne Kane, Viviane Namaste, Susan Styker. Photo by Dr. Aaron Devor.

 Ms. Bob is professor at City College of San Francisco and a serious collector of trans literature.
 She’s a multi-talented woman, with two of those talents being music and writing.
 I know her writing well—it has appeared, among other places, in Lady Like, Transgender Community News, and Transgender Tapestry, and on TG Forum.
 She once wrote a great comprehensive piece on the history of Female Mimics magazine which I published in the newsletter of the National Transgender Library & Archive.

 I learned about Ms. Bob’s musical talents only last week.
 They are considerable.
-She once owned a recording studio, has worked a sound designer, and taught music at three universities!
+She once owned a recording studio, has worked as a sound designer, and taught music at three universities!

 I was happy to spend time with Ms. Bob and borrow her black cable knit sweater for my talk—I had packed badly and left behind my own black sweater and other important items.
 We’ve known each other a long time, but never had the chance to have dinner together or ride together to a conference.